-Specifies the 3D model to display for the vehicle when viewing occupants realistically.
+Specifies the avatar to display for the vehicle when viewing occupants as people.
 This 3D model is shown in addition to the 3D model specified in the occupant's profile.
 If <shape> is chosen as the 3D model, an extruded polygon is used as the 3D model for the vehicle.
 The color of the extruded polygon will match the color of the occupant.
+Custom avatars can also be imported as described in Section 4.5.